Risks Abound with the New Technology

 In any event, concerns remain about Tesla’s decades-old business model.
 Elon Musk’s big promises often come out flat.
 We don’t have time for falling short.
 Car consumers have high standards.
 Of course, with so many displaced workers, it is hard to see who will be able to afford these cars.

 A Whole Generation of Poor Passengers?

 And maybe that’s the idea?
 Perhaps we have a whole generation who will be forced to ride in an Uber, driverless Tesla.
 Indeed, when a car accident takes place, the victims will rarely have jobs or income.
 So what is a case like that worth to a PI lawyer?
 The answer, not much.

 Of course, the defense bar would be happy.
 So tort reformers stand to win big on this deal.
 Tesla has an opportunity to come clean with the public.
 But much of this will only come after it unveils its new self-driving tech.
 However, if Tesla’s grand dreams are any indication, it is likely to be underwhelming.

 - Consumers Win?

 When the company can produce more than several thousand cars a year, it can gain respectability.
 Before that, point it might not be a good idea to get your hopes up.
 In any event, so far we have seen vehicle fires and other issues with car batteries.

-Also, with the capability of producing hydrogen on site, and no need for coal energy, it seems lobbyists, rather than public interests have been placed at the forefront.
-In my opinion, the primary goal should be getting vehicles off of coal and petroleum as the basis for their propulsion.
+Also, with the capability of producing hydrogen on site, and no need for coal energy, hydrogen vehicles rather than coal and petroleum vehicles should be the basis for their propulsion.

 “Tesla’s Self-Driving Uber Service Could Kill Off Taxis — and Car Ownership.”
 Inverse.
 Accessed February 13, 2017. https://www.inverse.com/article/23783-elon-musk-uber-tesla-self-driving-car-service-transform.